dmison/workshop/learn-js/_steps/step8-loops.markdown

 Note that if you type in a number greater than about 10000 you will probably start to notice a slow down.
 At about 30000 you should see a noticeable pause of about a second or two before the page updates.

-Even though each time through the loop only takes a tiny fraction of a second, doing that 10s of 1000s of times quickly starts to add up.
+Even though each time through the loop only takes a tiny fraction of a second, doing that tens of thousands of times quickly starts to add up.

-Let's look at the loop in more detail:
+Let's look at our loop in more detail:
 ```javascript
 for(var i=1;i<=howManyTimes;i++){
   output = output + message+'\n';